h-fcosta/bingo-eras-tour/README.md

 The backend uses the Spotify API to get a list of albums, singles and album tracks, and store in the database.

 Recommended to use a SQL database, the SongController creates relation between Album and Album Tracks.
+Redis used to store the access token while fetching the data from the Spotify API.

 ### Endpoints